 Church Business Meetings shall have final authority for all decisions and actions affecting the welfare and functioning of the Church.
 Any voting person with a conflict of interest must state the conflict and abstain from voting.

 The Annual Meeting of the Church shall be held in the month of January.

 Regular Business Meetings shall be held each spring and fall, if necessary.

 13.3 Special Business Meetings

 Special meetings for business may be called by the Board of Deacons.
-Notice of such meetings shall be given from the pulpit on two consecutive morning worship services and, if determined by the Deacons, through the mail or by phone to all Active Members at least ten days before the meeting; the purpose of the meeting being clearly stated.
+Notice of such meetings shall be given from the pulpit on four consecutive morning worship services and, if determined by the Deacons, through the mail or by phone to all Members at least twenty-one but not more than sixty days before the meeting; the purpose of the meeting being clearly stated.

-While all attendees of our Church are encouraged to attend Business Meetings, only Active Members may vote; all decisions are made by majority vote; any vote must be by ballot if requested by one member.
+While all attendees of our Church are encouraged to attend Business Meetings, only Members may vote; except as otherwise provided in this Constitution, all decisions are made by majority vote; any vote must be by ballot if requested by one Member.
 In the event of a tie vote, the Chair shall cast the final and deciding vote.

 13.5 Substitute Chair

-The Chair of any committee may appoint a substitute Chair (an Active Member) in the Chair's absence.
+The Chair of any committee may appoint a substitute Chair (a Member) in the Chair's absence.